kwwxis/Saccharose/README.md

 ### SSL setup

 This project can be run both with and without SSL.
+For local development, it doesn't really matter much, so if you're having trouble getting SSL working or don't want to bother, then you can just skip it.

 1. Create a file called `openssl.<VHOST>.cnf` with these contents.